Table of Contents

 What's new

-• AI Social Helper, the auto-generator for X and LinkedIn posts, is gated to Max and Enterprise plans only (Beehiiv pricing).
-We did not test it.
+- AI Social Helper, the auto-generator for X and LinkedIn posts, is gated to Max and Enterprise plans only (Beehiiv pricing), so it sits outside the Scale-plan scope of this writeup.

 What each feature did on a real send